-The University of Northern Iowa, in compliance with the Americans with Disabilities Act (ADA), will provide window air-conditioners, single/special room assignments, or special dietary meal plans as a reasonable accommodation for students with documented disabilities.
+The University of Northern Iowa, in compliance with the Americans with Disabilities Act (ADA) and the Fair Housing Act (FHA), may provide window air-conditioners, single/special room assignments, special dietary meal plans, or the ability to live with an emotional support animal as a reasonable accommodation for students with documented disabilities.

 A residence hall is more than just a place to sleep and study.
 It is a place to relax, socialize, and partake in educational and recreational activities.
 Because this is a shared facility by hundreds of students participating in various residence hall activities throughout the day, living in a single room does not necessarily provide a student with a quiet, distraction-free environment.

 Air conditioners may be installed in select residence halls for those with chronic health conditions.
 Typically, allergies are not considered disabling; however, all accommodations are determined on a case-by-case basis.